saladtopfive/OTWnatas-walkthrough/natas15/solution.md

 ***This user exists.***

 ## 🤖 Automating this process
 So obviously we could just manually put all of the english alphabet both in lowercase and uppercase + digits, this would be, as you can probably tell, very repetetive and would take a long time.
 So, being the hackers that we are, let's automate the process.

-(The whole script with thoroughly commented sections is given in `script.py` file.)
+>[!NOTE]
+>A more polished, visually appealing version of this script is also available in the directory.
+That version includes styled console output and progress indicators but may run slightly slower due to the added formatting.
+Use whichever you prefer — this version is optimized for speed.

 #### Step 1: Discover valid characters
 ```python